Priests of disgraced Legion face trial for obstruction claim

 Lawyers for the five defendants declined to comment, citing the upcoming trial.
 The Legion has said they profess innocence.
 A Legion spokesman said that at the time, the Legion didn’t have in place the uniform child protection policies and guidelines that are now mandatory across the order.

 Martinez’s son, now 24, had revealed his abuse to his psychologist in 2013, and then repeated his claim to Milan prosecutors after the psychologist reported the case.
 The complaint sparked a criminal investigation that resulted in the 2019 conviction of the priest, Vladimir Resendiz Gutierrez, 43, which was upheld on appeal last month.
-He has until the end of March to appeal to Italy’s highest court.
+His lawyer, Natalia Curro, said an appeal to Italy’s high court was being studied, and added that her client denied having abused Martinez’s son, though he admitted to abusing another boy.

 There is no evidence that the pope’s envoy running the Legion, the late Cardinal Velasio De Paolis, knew of or approved the settlement offer to Martinez before it was made.
 But he didn’t report Resendiz to police when he learned in 2011 that Resendiz had abused another child, and didn’t report the alleged obstruction attempt when he learned about it in 2013.